drlinchao/web_connection_test/README.md

 Doxygen format is used to write comments in the source code files.
 If doxygen is installed, html document can be generated for this project.
 To generate HTML documents, enter sub-folder *doc* and type command `doxygen Doxygen`.
 * To install doxygen on Debian Linux, type `sudo apt-get install doxygen`
 * Doxygen can be found at: http://www.doxygen.org
+* If LaTeX or other format is required, enable them in the configure file *Doxygen*

 # Execute the program
 If the source code is built correctly, run executable file `web_conn` from a terminal window.